 Before publishing ‘The Fix’ Hill completed documentaries on the killing of the head of the Canadian mafia, blood feuds in Kosovo and ethnic cleansing in Iraq.
 He has also made documentaries in Kurdistan, Bolivia, India, Mexico, and Turkey.

-Declan Hill’s next book – The Insider’s Guide to Football Corruption- an academic view of match fixing – will be released in October 2013.
+Declan Hill’s next book – The Insider’s Guide to Football Corruption- an academic view of match fixing – was released in November 2013.

 “Declan Hill writes a well-researched book, of investigative journalistic brilliance”